Ezdies/PythonVIdeo/README.md

 3. Click the "Download" button to start the download process.
 The program will display the download status in the status bar.
 4. Once the download is complete, a dialog box will appear to confirm the successful download.

+## In Progress

+- Adding a video player using QT multimedia:

+  I am currently working on integrating a video player into the application using QT multimedia.
+This will allow users to watch videos within the application without having to open a separate media player.
+I am researching the best way to implement this feature and will be testing different approaches to ensure the video player is reliable and easy to use for our users.

 ## Contributing

 Contributions to this project are welcome!
 Here are some ways you can contribute: